basp/notes/null-considered-harmful.md

 the actual problem.
 * The last point is mainly if you're writing code that is not on the "outside" facing user land.

 Just say no guys, you can do it.
-Dont "safe" cast unless you have an explicit way for dealing with that `null` (in an `Equals` override for example).
-To me *safe casting* is actually very unsafe because it offers a real danger for `null` values getting into your system and popping up in distant other places of the system.
+Don't tolerate `null` and things will get a whole lot more sweet.
+Instead of fugly `null` values getting into your system and popping up in distant other places of the system (unexpected).

 If we all **just say no** and let it blow and have catch-all handlers facing user land I think we should be golden.

-I might be missing something though.
+I might be missing something though; please *feed back*.

 **Much <3**